Crews pull car from pond in Carolina Forest

-CAROLINA FOREST, SC (WBTW) – Horry County Fire Rescue crews are working to remove a car from a pond near Carolina Forest.
+CAROLINA FOREST, SC (WBTW) – Horry County Fire Rescue crews worked to remove a car from a pond near Carolina Forest.

 The car got caught in storms from the remnants of Sally Thursday night, causing it to go into the pond, according to Tony Casey with HCFR.